 For example, California permits Notaries to accept consular IDs as long as they contain a photograph, description and signature of the person as well as an identifying number.
 A Mexican consular ID that lacks a physical description is not acceptable in California.

-In Illinois, an ID issued by a consulate is acceptable as long as it contains a photo and signature of the individual.
+In Illinois, an ID issued by a consulate is acceptable as long as it contains the individual's photo and signature.
 Consequently, a Mexican consular ID would be acceptable.

 Travel visa